BA (Hons) Games Art and Technology

 *Please note that the offering of optional modules in individual Film Schools, in any given academic year, will be subject to the availability of resources and sufficient student interest.

-Immerse yourself in the creation of highly detailed 3D models using software such as ZBrush, Mudbox, and more.
-Sculpt, rig, and animate characters and props that show personality traits, emotions, and carefully crafted atmospheres.
-Play with a range of aesthetic styles prevalent in video games and implement your creations in games engines such as Unreal and Unity.
+Immerse yourself in the creation of highly detailed 3D models software such as ZBrush or Mudbox.
+Sculpt, rig and animate characters and props showing personality traits, emotions and carefully crafted atmospheres.
+Play with different aesthetic styles prevalent in video games and implement your creations in game engines.

-This module ensures you’re equipped with the tools and understanding to design and implement state-of-the-art materials and shaders, ranging from stylised texture mapping and lighting to the advanced realms of shader programming and shader tools in game engines.
+Explore advanced texturing and materials workflows.
+Learn about shaders.
+This module ensures you’re equipped with the tools and understanding needed to design and implement state-of-the-art materials and shaders, ranging from stylised texture mapping and lighting to the advanced realms of shader programming and shader tools in game engines.

 Learn and implement the techniques to produce engaging and intuitive interfaces for games and innovative control methods, bringing those systems to life through visual design and motion graphics.

-Explore procedural content creation techniques that optimise the speed of production.
-Delve into concepts of procedural content generation and rule-based system development using Houdini in conjunction with Unity or Unreal to create and design assets that allow artists and designers to generate and populate levels.
-You will also experiment with AI and other generation tools.
+Explore procedural content creation techniques, which can substantially increase the speed of production.
+Look into concepts of procedural content generation and rule-based system development using Houdini in conjunction with Unity or Unreal to create and design assets, allowing artists and designers to generate and populate levels.
+Also, experiment with AI and other generation tools.

-Learn and practise creating and implementing sound effects such as footsteps, gunshots, and ambient noise for your games, providing a sense of realism and immersion in the game world.
+Learn and practice creating and implementing sound effects, such as footsteps, gunshots, and ambient noise for your games productions.
+Provide a sense of realism and immersion through sound as part of your game worlds.

 Year 3